shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/faq-integration-process.md

 **Can you please advise us (the SSP) on Publisher Name?
 Would you recommend we use the name, or an ID that represents the publisher in our internal system?**

-A: Xandr strongly suggests using the Publisher names that are clearly identifiable with the Publisher (`name` field described in [Use the API to Synchronize Your Inventory Structure](./use-the-api-to-synchronize-your-inventory-structure.md).
+Xandr strongly suggests using the Publisher names that are clearly identifiable with the Publisher (`name` field described in [Use the API to Synchronize Your Inventory Structure](./use-the-api-to-synchronize-your-inventory-structure.md).
 Do not use your (the SSP's) internal IDs that are only known to your internal platform for Publisher naming.
 Please see an example inventory mapping structure below:

 :::image type="content" source="../supply-partners/media/89627195.png" alt-text="Screenshot of an example inventory mapping structure.":::